mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 #### Online users:

-> Optionally download and edit your mirror lists as described in **Offline
+> Optionally edit your mirror lists as described in **Offline install** below.
-> users** below.

 > Update the package database and core system packages:

 		$ pacman -Syu

 > Exit and restart the terminal.
-If you’re using custom mirror lists, they were
+If you’re using modified mirror lists, they
-> overwritten by the update operation, so you must restore them from your
+> may have been overwritten by the update operation, in which case you should
-> modified versions.
+> restore them from your modified versions.

-> Now complete updating the packages:
+> Now complete upgrading the system:

 		$ pacman -Su

-#### Offline users:
+#### Offline install:

 > You must now download the required database and package files from the
 > Internet on your online computer and copy them to your offline box.
 A USB